socketsupply/components/src/toaster-inline/README.md

 ---

-An example of an inline toaster item that is displayed initially:
+An inline toaster that is displayed initially:

 #### HTML
 ```html